 (c) Use a filter holder that provides an even flow distribution across the filter stain area;

 (d) Design the filter holder arrangement in a way that no condensation of water can occur.
-The temperature at the filter holder shall follow the specification for the entire sample path defined in 12.1.2.2. and shall always remain above 15 °C during the entire brake emissions test.
+The temperature at the filter holder shall follow the specification for the entire sample path defined in paragraph 12.1.2.2. and shall always remain above 15 °C during the entire brake emissions test.

 12.1.3.2.
 Sampling Filters